mvolkmann/blog/src/smalltalk.md

 b := [:a | a + n].
 b value: 2. "result is 21"
 ```

-Blocks can be passed as arguments to methods and other blocks.

 To use a block as an interation condition,
 use the methods `whileTrue`, `whileFalse`, `whileNotNil`, and `whileNil`